-Marvel’s Comic-Con panel happened today in San Diego and with it came tons of news about Phase 4, the latest stage of the Marvel Cinematic Universe.
-While Marvel is setting its sights on the small-screen as well thanks to the upcoming streaming service Disney+, the company still had it in ’em to announce several movies, too.
+Marvel’s panel during San Diego Comic-Con 2019 came with tons of news about Phase 4, the latest stage of the Marvel Cinematic Universe.
+While Marvel is setting its sights on the small-screen as well thanks to Disney+, the company still had it in ’em to announce several movies, too.
 In addition to The Eternals and the next Doctor Strange, we also got brand new information about the rumored Shang-Chi movie.
 Now it’s official and has a full title: Shang-Chi and the Legend of the Ten Rings.